TropicalBastos/Drones/README.md

 # Testing

-<p>To run tests simply run `npm test` and the test suite which is based on `mocha` and `enzyme` will go through the backend and frontend tests in that order.
-More frontend tests need to be made as there are a lot of components to deal with, especially third party ones like Leaflet.</p>
+To run tests simply run `npm test` and the test suite which is based on `mocha` and `enzyme` will go through the backend and frontend tests in that order.
+More frontend tests need to be made as there are a lot of components to deal with, especially ones that interface with third party components like `Map`, `TileLayer` and `Popup` from `react-leaflet`.
-<p>The Enzyme test suite is not compatible with React 16's context api which makes frontend testing with React-Leaflet's map api cumbersome, needs a workaround.</p>
+The Enzyme test suite is not compatible with React 16's context api which makes frontend testing with React-Leaflet's map api cumbersome, needs a workaround.

 # Development
 ## Backend Architecture